xland/ScreenCapture/ReadMe.md

 - Save to file,Save to clipboard.
 - Camera aperture,Copy pixel color(RGB,HEX).
 - Very fast,low memory cust,low cpu useage.
-- Only one small executable file (with out any dll)
+- Only one small executable file (with out any dll).
-- Can be easily integrated into any program
+- Can be easily integrated into any program.

 # Download